Residency Activities and Resources

 NASA Johnson Space Center Space Medicine Clerkship

-week Space Medicine Clerkship is offered semi-annually during the
+week Space Medicine Clerkship is offered by the NASA Johnson Space Center semi-annually during the

-and typically begins the first Monday and concludes on the last Friday
+months of April and October and is located at the Johnson Space Center (Houston, Texas).
+The Clerkship typically begins the first Monday and concludes on the last Friday

 of the month.
 The clerkship involves formal lectures on space medicine